vivek369-ui/Selenium/README.md

      - 2 type of Assersion Hard assertion soft assersion

      Hard Assert :
+        - a type of assertion that immediately stops the execution of a test method if an assertion fails.
+When a hard assertion fails, it: Throws an Assertion Exception, Marks the method as failed, and Aborts the remaining statements inside the method
         - Assert class for hard Assertion
 	- all method are static in Assert class
+             Assertion hardAssert = new Assertion();

       1. Assert.assertEquals(name, name3);--->Boolean
                  is a method that takes a minimum of 2 arguments and compares actual results with expected results.
 If both match, the assertion is passed, and the test case is marked as passed. assertEquals() can compare Strings, Integers, Doubles, and many more variables